node-llm/node-llm/README.md

 ## 🏗️ Why NodeLLM?

 Most AI integrations today are provider-specific, SDK-driven, and leaky at abstraction boundaries.
-This creates long-term architectural risk. **LLMs are becoming another integration surface**, and NodeLLM exists to help you treat them as infrastructure, not just a dependency.
+This creates long-term architectural risk. **LLMs should be treated as infrastructure**, and NodeLLM exists to help you integrate them without vendor lock-in.

 NodeLLM exists to solve **architectural problems**, not just provide API access.
 It is the core architectural layer for LLMs in the Node.js ecosystem.